-In 2009, the Village of Shorewood Forestry Division developed an Emerald Ash Borer Readiness Plan.
-The document used a Wisconsin Department of Natural Resources template to outline the impacts of an EAB infestation in the village and to identify the essential personnel, procedures, and resources - both human and fiscal - to combat the beetle.
+The Village began planning for EAB in 2009 with the development of its Emerald Ash Borer Readiness Plan.
+The document used a Wisconsin Department of Natural Resources template to outline the impacts of an EAB infestation in the village and identify the essential personnel, procedures, and resources - both human and fiscal - that would be needed to combat the beetle.
 The goal of this planning effort was to minimize the economic, aesthetic, and ecological impacts of the Emerald Ash Borer on the Village of Shorewood.